Okay, Beamer: Striking image shows Tesla takeover at Auckland port

 Same vessel, view from the bridge 😊 pic.twitter.com/sahsxhpEOX— Ports of Auckland (@AKLPort) November 25, 2021

-Rows upon rows of company's cars, numbering well into the hundreds, are pictured bumper to bumper after being offloaded in preparation for delivery to customers around the country.
+Row upon row of the company's cars, numbering well into the hundreds, are pictured bumper to bumper after being offloaded in preparation for delivery to customers around the country.

 The latest statistics from the Motor Industry Association show that there were a record 3290 Teslas registered in New Zealand in 2021.
 This is up from 592 in 2020 and 801 in 2019.